graph-gophers/graphql-go/example/directives/authorization/README.md

 # @hasRole directive

 ## Overview
 A simple example of naive authorization directive which returns an error if the user in the context doesn't have the required role.
 Make sure that in production applications you use thread-safe maps for roles as an instance of the user struct might be accessed from multiple goroutines.
 In this naive example we use a simeple map which is not thread-safe.
-The required role to access a resolver is passed as an argument to the role, for example, `@hasRole(role: ADMIN)`.
+The required role to access a resolver is passed as an argument to the directive, for example, `@hasRole(role: ADMIN)`.

 ## Getting started
 To run this server